Create sensor object type data in Pipeline Builder

 1. Transform the sensor readings to a time series sync format

-Using the select columns transform, we will only keep the columns that are required for the time series sync: series_id, timestamp, and value.
+Using the select columns transform, you will only keep the columns that are required for the time series sync: series_id, timestamp, and value.
 The backing dataset will hold values for all sensors, regardless of what they are measuring (both altitude and speed, for example).
-We use the generated flight_sensor_series_id for the series_id as a unique identifier for a particular set of sensor data.
+You can use the generated flight_sensor_series_id for the series_id as a unique identifier for a particular set of sensor data.
 For example, Flight A445B from LGA to LAX will have a linked sensor object for speed that will hold the sensor data for speed on that flight.
 Similarly, it will also have a linked sensor object for altitude.

 Pipeline select columns for sensor data